10 Tips For Protecting Your Garden From The Summer Heat

 9. Install a rainwater tank

 Many gardeners believe that rainwater is more beneficial to plants than tap water.
-Rainwater contains all the natural minerals and nutrients plants love without the added chemicals.
-If you have space and the budget for a rainwater tank, you can also save on your water bill, making it a great long-term investment.
+Why?
+Because rainwater contains all the natural minerals and nutrients (and no added chemicals) that plants love.
+If you have the space in your garden and the budget for a rainwater tank, you can also save on your water bill, making it a smart and beneficial long-term investment.

 10. Prevent leaf burn

-When you spray water, fertilisers or chemicals onto plant foliage in hot, sunny weather you can cause leaf burn.
-The water on the leaf acts like a magnifying glass, intensifying the sunlight on the leaf – similar to using a magnifying glass to burn paper.
-To prevent this, simply follow instructions on fertilisers or chemical sprays and only ever water in the morning or evening.
+If you spray water, fertilisers or chemicals onto plant foliage in the peak of hot, sunny weather you can cause your leaves to burn.
+The water on the leaf acts like a magnifying glass, intensifying the sunlight on the leaf and thus burning the leaf.
+This is similar to using a magnifying glass to burn paper.
+To prevent this, simply follow instructions on fertilisers or chemical sprays and only ever water in the morning or evening when the sun is not at its peak.